MoJumale/Portfolio/README.md

-i used Html , css and javascript to build this portfolio
+I used Html , css and javascript to build this portfolio